Jukskei: History

-Jukskei became an organized sport around the year 1939, when the first unions were established and rules were formalized.
+Jukskei became an organised sport around the year 1939, when the first unions were established and rules were formalised.

 Today

 The sport is traditionally associated with the Afrikaners and in 2001 it was chosen by the SA government as one of the sports to be included in the Indigenous Games Project.
 Since then the game has started to gain popularity with young people of all cultures.
 There is usually a team of 4 players, of whom one is the captain, but it can also be played in pairs or singles.
 Jukskei in South Africa is played at schools, club and provincial level, and there is an annual tournament in Kroonstad in the Free State.
 Jukskei is also being played in Namibia and the USA.
 The three countries are affiliated to the International Jukskei Federation (IJF).